-Semuliki National park : is found in Bundibugyo district and it covers a total area of two hundred and twenty square kilometers, siting on an altitude range of 670 to 760 meters above sea level.
-The forest is home to over 53 mammals of which 27 are large mammals and 11 species are endemic to the park including the pygmy antelope and two flying squirrel species.
+Semuliki National park : is found in Bundibugyo district and it covers a total area of two hundred and twenty square kilometers.
+In addition, it sits on an altitude range of 670 to 760 meters above sea level.
+Additionally, the forest is home to over 53 mammals of which 27 are large mammals.
+However, 11 species are endemic to the park including the pygmy antelope and two flying squirrel species.
 It is also home to the peculiar water chevrotain known as the fanged deer.
-The park is home to forest elephant and buffalo which are smaller versions of their savannah-dwelling relatives.
-The forest is remarkably rich in primates including the chimpanzee, baboon, grey-cheeked manga bey, black-and-white colobus, Central African red colobus, blue, red-tailed, de Brazza’s, vervet, and Dent’s monkeys, nocturnal primates and bush baby.
-Hippos and crocodiles are common along the Semliki River.
+More so, the park is home to forest elephant and buffalos which are smaller versions of their savannah-dwelling relatives.
+All in all, the forest is remarkably rich in primates including the chimpanzee, baboon to mention but a few.

-Semliki National Park is one of the top birding destinations in Uganda with over 441 recorded species.
-There are 46 Guinea-Congo biome bird species which cannot be found anywhere else in East Africa.
-Some of the bird species include; Maxwell’s Black Weaver, Nkulengu Rail, Red-billed helmet-Shrike, Yellow-throated Cuckoo, Piping Hornbill, Red-billed Dwarf Hornbill, Black Dwarf Hornbill, Great blue and Ross’s Turaco and much more.
+To begin with, the park is one of the top birding destinations in Uganda with over 441 recorded species.
+Furthermore, there are 46 Guinea-Congo biome bird species which cannot be found anywhere else in East Africa.
+Some of the bird species include; Maxwell’s Black Weaver, Red-billed helmet-Shrike.
+Yellow-throated Cuckoo, Piping Hornbill, Red-billed Dwarf Hornbill, Great blue and Ross’s Turaco and much more.

 Visit the Beautiful Sempaya Hot Springs

-These hot springs are two in number: one being the ‘male’ referred to as Bintente located in a swamp-clearing, and it is twelve (12) meters wide.
-The second one which is the ‘female’ is locally known as Nyasimbi, and this means ‘female ancestors’ in the local language.
-Its water boils to a temperature of 103°C and forms a cloud of steam right over the bubbling water and when you visit this hot spring, you will see people boiling some food stuffs such as eggs and bananas.
+Mainly, these hot springs are two in number: one being the ‘male’ referred to as Bintente and it is twelve (12) meters wide.
+The second being the ‘female’ and locally known as Nyasimbi, thereby meaning ‘female ancestors’ in the local language.
+On the other hand, its water boils at a temperature of 103°C and forms a cloud of steam right over the bubbling water.
+In other words, when you visit this hot spring, you will see people boiling some food stuffs such as eggs and bananas.

-Semuliki National Park has over 60 different types of mammals living within this park among which are 11 species endemic here and 27 large mammals.
-Some of the animals you will see here include: the pygmy antelope, flying squirrels, water chevrotain, forest elephants, as well as buffaloes, furthermore, within the shallow waters of Semiliki River, you will be able to see numerous crocodiles and hippos.
+The park has over 60 different types of mammals living within among which are 11 species endemic here and 27 large mammals.
+Some of the animals you will see here include: the pygmy antelope, flying squirrels, water chevrotain, forest elephants, as well as buffaloes.
+Furthermore, within the shallow waters of Semiliki River, you will be able to see numerous crocodiles and hippos.

 There are a number of different primates found in this park that can best be seen during our forest walks.
-Some of the commonly seen primates in the park include: chimpanzees, de Brazza’s, baboons, red-tailed monkeys, vervet monkeys, grey-cheeked mangabeys, Central-African red colobus monkeys, Dent’s mona monkeys, black and white colobus monkeys as well as the blue monkeys.
+Some of the commonly seen primates in the park include: chimpanzees, de Brazza’s, baboons.
+Red-tailed monkeys, vervet monkeys, grey-cheeked mangabeys, Central-African red colobus.
+Dent’s mona monkeys, black and white colobus as well as the blue monkeys.

-The park has got a lot of lodges, camps & hotels for accommodation ranging from luxury, budget and mid-range and these are available both inside and outside the park.
+In summary, the park has got a lot of lodges, camps & hotels for accommodation ranging from luxury, budget and mid-range.
+However, these are available both inside and outside the park.
 You can book your accommodation through our company and early bookings are advised.

 - Semuliki safari loge